Frequently Asked Questions

 Who is your typical client?

-What is your account minimum?
+What is your minimum relationship size?

 Are you a fiduciary?

 Yes!
 P&A is a full-time fiduciary and has been since 1995 when our firm was founded.
 Being a fiduciary means we are obligated to place your best interests ahead of our own.
 Here is our Statement of Fiduciary Oath.
 Consider it a red flag if an advisor won’t sign a fiduciary oath.
 Beware, some advisors are held to a fiduciary standard only when offering advice and not when implementing the advice (selling you products).
 These are known as fee-based or dually-registered advisors.
 If you see “securities offered through…Member SIPC, FINRA” at the bottom of an advisor’s website, it means they get paid to sell you products.
 This is very different from our fee-only business model.

 As a fee-only advisor, our sole compensation is the management fee our clients pay us.
 We are not paid by selling financial products or earning commissions.
 We do not receive any third-party compensation for recommending investments.
 Here is our Fee Schedule.

 How will I benefit by working with your firm?